pawelsakowski/AF-RCPP-2023-2024/README.md

 * If you need any sort of help, feel free to message me.
 * Do not be afraid to ask question!
 Asking question is super important to your growth!
 * No question is a stupid question!
-* I'm available on pawelsakowski@gmail.com
+* I'm available on p.sakowski@uw.edu.pl